AustinDizzy/securitycenter-cli/README.md

 ## Summary
 This is a simple command line application to use various tasks capable in [Tenable Network Security](https://www.tenable.com)'s [Security Center](https://www.tenable.com/products/securitycenter) (>= v5.0) and manipulate data within SecurityCenter.
 This should make automating various tasks in SecurityCenter (such as automated backups, syncing assets from a local database or file into SC, auditing user acces, etc) much easier.

 Built-in is also an interactive menu useful for exporting and importing records (Assets, Users, Groups, Scan Results).
-This menu, and mostly this entire command line application, was built based on requirements needed by West Virginia University's Information Security Services Office.
-I figured other organizations may be in need of the same easy-to-use tools so here they are open sourced.
+This menu, and mostly this entire command line application, was built based on requirements needed by West Virginia University's Information Security Services.
+This project is open-source licensed by the GNU General Public License (v3) found in the LICENSE file in this directory.

 Supported are Linux, Mac OS, and Windows environments via the `go build` tool.